The Sunken City

-The Sunken City is the site of a natural landslide which occurred in the Point Fermin area of the San Pedro neighborhood of Los Angeles, starting in 1929.
+The Sunken City is the site of a natural landslide that occurred in the Point Fermin area of the San Pedro neighborhood of Los Angeles, beginning in 1929.
 A slump caused several beachside homes to slide into the ocean.
-The development of cliffside homes and exclusive bungalows was established in the 1920s by George H. Peck to attract people who wanted to live with a view of the Pacific Ocean.
+The area was originally developed in the 1920s by George H. Peck, featuring homes with views of the Pacific Ocean.
 Experts investigating the landslide said that the ground was shifting at a rate of 11 in per day.
 The landslide occurred at the southern tip of San Pedro, sending nearly 40000 ft2 into the Pacific Ocean.
+The area is still visited by sightseers, though access is legally forbidden.
+Despite this, trespassing laws are rarely enforced, and Sunken City has become a popular destination for locals and tourists.

 Overview

 The Sunken City is on Point Fermin at the southern end of San Pedro, adjacent to seaside parks near the Point Fermin Light.
 Sunken City's street address is 500 W. Paseo Del Mar, San Pedro, CA, 90731.
-Sunken City has a view of the Pacific Ocean and also the remains of concrete foundations, curbsides, sanitation, and piping from the neighborhood that once thrived on the San Pedro cliff.
+Sunken City overlooks the Pacific Ocean and contains remnants of concrete foundations, curbs, sanitation systems, and piping from the once-inhabited neighborhood on the San Pedro cliff.
 It is one of the only landslide areas along the coastline of San Pedro that remains closed to the public.
 However, as the graveyard of a San Pedro neighborhood, it has also become an attraction, drawing tourists and locals alike.